-When we used all of the MS2 spectra to query the MassBank database, only XX% returned a hit at a confidence greater than XX.
+.
 We can also start structural elucidation based on structural features or substructures present in the molecule, as we further elude on in section 3.2.2.
 While we cannot be certain that all the associations found by MS2LDA are structurally informative and valid we are encouraged by the validity of the majority of associations present for the standards compounds.

 3.2.
 MS2LDA fragmental network as an alternative to spectral clustering